-Normally it takes 21⁄2 hours for a team to build their device, at least, and a further 15 minutes to organize and operate it.
-Finally, the device will be operated for a period in the competition so that the "moving object" score can be determined.
+Normally it takes 3 to $3\frac{1}{2}$ hours for a team to build their device and a further 15 minutes to organize and operate it.
+Finally, the device will be operated for a two-minute period in the competition so that the "moving object" score can be determined.

-- All movements of the device MUST be controlled using fluid power. - If your team manufactures a device that only works when it is stabilized by hand(s) then only 50% of the 'moving object' score will count. - If your team breaks the device during the allocated time, then your team can repair it but subsequent 'moving object' scores will only count 50%.
+- All movements of the device MUST be controlled using fluid power. - If your team manufactures a device that only works when it is stabilized by hand(s) then only 50% of the 'moving object' score will count. - If your team breaks the device during the allocated 2 minutes, then your team can repair it during the 2 minutes but subsequent 'moving object' scores will only count 50%.
 (Sometimes, in the excitement of the Challenge a team member will pull too much on a plunger and lose its operation.
-Hence the proviso that a quick repair may be untaken.)
+Hence the proviso that a quick repair may be untaken.) - If your device is touched by hand IN ANY OTHER WAY, then the 'moving object' score will be zero for the pick and place cycle during which the touching occurs.